 Daughter Viola "Jean" Rose (1924- ? ) was born in 1924 in Humbert.
 As an 18-year-old, she resided in the state capitol of Harrisburg, Dauphin County, PA, at 121 North 18th Street.
 On March 3, 1941, at the age of 18, Viola married 21-year-old Leo Stanley Miller ( ? - ? ), son of Leland and Bessie (Suter) Miller of Somerset.
 The ceremony was performed in Harrisburg by Rev. Lewis C. Manges.
 Because Viola was underage, her parents had to sign their consent to the union.
 At the time of marriage, Leo was employed as a laborer in Harrisburg.
 Later, she wed (?)
 Ghormiby and (?)
 Owens.
 In 1977-1986, using the name Owens, she dwelled in Burbank, CA.

 Daughter Verna Rose ( ? - ? ) was born in (?).
 She and her brother relocated to Hollywood, CA in August 1951.
-To mark the occasion, a picnic was held at Idlewild Park and was attended by Verna's aged grandfather Levi Rose, her parents, sister Ethel Pletcher and her husband and children of Rockwood, brother Kenneth Rose and his family of Listonburg, brother James Rose and family of Farmington and brother Albert Glenn and family of Confluence.
+To mark the occasion of her departure, a picnic was held at Idlewild Park and was attended by Verna's aged grandfather Levi Rose, her parents, sister Ethel Pletcher and her husband and children of Rockwood, brother Kenneth Rose and his family of Listonburg, brother James Rose and family of Farmington and brother Albert Glenn and family of Confluence.
 She married (?)
 Reynolds ( ? - ? ).
 Circa 1977, she dwelled in Santa Ana, CA and in 1986 in San Diego.
 She was deceased by 2018.